love8587/prisma2-docs/data-modeling.md

 #### Model operations in the Photon API (CRUD)

-Every _model_ in the data model definition will result into a number of CRUD operations:
+Every _model_ in the data model definition will result into a number of CRUD operations in the generated [Photon API]():

 - `findMany`
 - `findOne`